 With this guide to getting rid of dust, you’ll have the knowledge you need to make sure your home is clean and fresh, resulting in cleaner and fewer allergic reactions from house dust.
-You’ll have strategies for using a HEPA filter to cleaning countertops to getting rid of dust mites.
 In the end, what matters is rolling up your sleeves and attacking the dust, and this guide will start you down the right path.

 Where Does Dust Come From?First, we need to take a step back and look at where dust comes from.
 Dust is actually a mix of many different particles, and while most people think dust is primarily skin cells, dust is usually made mostly of outside sources, including dirt and sand.